blu3beri/MNNU-Desktop/README.md

 ## Naming convention
 Private & "helper" functions are prefixed with a double underscore example: `def __example():`.

+## Logging
+Every action caused by the user eq. button presses are being logged and written to a file `MNNU-Desktop.log` and the terminal.

 # Known bugs
 No known bugs, please create an issue when finding any (with clear steps to reproduce).